What is a MIC?

 The Features of Investing in a MIC:

 - Security – Mortgages purchased by the MIC are secured by real assets.

 - Deferred Income Plans – Investment in a MIC is considered a qualified investment and can be held in a number of registered savings plans (RRSP, RRIF, TFSA, RESP and deferred profit sharing plans).

 - Diversification – Investors own shares of a diversified portfolio of mortgage loans, thereby mitigating risk.

-- Regular Income – Investors can choose to take their dividends in cash or re-invest them into additional shares in accordance with the MIC’s Dividend Re-Investment Plan.
+- Regular Income – Investors can choose to take their dividends in cash or re-invest them into additional shares in accordance with the MIC’s dividend reinvestment policy.